To Forgive or Not to Forgive…

 People get stuck when they realize it still hurts or they’re still mad.
 Does that mean I haven’t forgiven?

 What I’ve seen all too often is clients who think if only they could forgive then they’d stop thinking about all those bad things, or that person.
-They’d stop feeling guilty.
-They’d finally be happy or able to move on!
+No, you still have to heal the hurt and grieve what was done to you.

-The added pressure to forgive can make things worse.
-It can cause a person to think about the pain or the past even more, obsessively hoping to find the secret or the loophole that will finally bring the sweet satisfaction of forgiveness, so they toss it around in their mind, overthink on it, until it becomes a stuck pattern, and more resentment and hurt build up.
+The added pressure to forgive makes things worse.
+It can cause a person to think about the past even more, reliving betrayal hoping to find the secret key that will finally bring the sweet satisfaction of forgiveness, so people toss it around in their mind, overthink on it, until it becomes a stuck pattern, and more resentment and hurt build up.
 You try to think your way to forgiveness when typically, it’s a spontaneous feeling after some healing has occurred.

 The 5 Stages of Grief: Denial, Anger, Bargaining, Depression, and Acceptance